Heikki Ritavuori

-Heikki Ritavuori (23 March 1880, Turku – 14 February 1922, Helsinki; name until 1906 Henrik Rydman), was a Finnish lawyer, a politician from the National Progressive Party, a member of the Parliament of Finland and Minister of the Interior.
+Heikki Ritavuori (previously known as Henrik Rydman; 23 March 1880 – 14 February 1922) was a Finnish lawyer, a politician from the National Progressive Party, a member of the Parliament of Finland and Minister of the Interior.
 He was the closest colleague of President K. J. Ståhlberg and was Minister of the Interior in J. H. Vennola's first and second cabinets from 1919 to 1922 for a total of 526 days.
-Heikki Ritavuori is a unique figure in Finland's political history because he is not remembered for his life's work, but instead for its end.
 Minister Ritavuori was shot dead at the door to his home in Helsinki in February 1922.

 Career

 The murder of a government minister is such a rare occurrence in Finland that it has almost completely overshadowed Ritavuori's achievements as a builder of Finnish society.
 The Turku-born lawyer, member of parliament and government minister was one of the most notable politicians in the early years of Finland's independence.
 He was dedicated to justice, equality among citizens, and a unified nation.

 Defending these values took a great deal of courage in the unstable times following the Finnish Civil War, when radical groups sought their own ends by any means necessary.
 Ritavuori was frightened of neither the extreme left-wing nor the extreme right, but instead implemented the reforms he felt were necessary as K.J.
 Ståhlberg's most trusted man.
 He took particular care in defending the civil rights of red prisoners of war kept in prison camps, and advocated laws to pardon them.

 Ritavuori was already familiar with social questions when he became Secretary of the Foundation Board of the Parliament of Finland in 1907; he was especially interested in land-owning rights and the position of peasants.
 As a lawyer, he liked to handle communal cases in defense of the poor.
 He was elected as a member of the parliament from the Turku Province southern election circle first in 1913, and then again in 1919.